zkotti/cosmos-tour/guide.md

 ### <a name="pale_blue_dot"></a> **Pale Blue Dot**
 ![Pale Blue Dot image](media/photos/astrophotography/Pale_Blue_Dot.png "Pale Blue Dot")

-**Pale Blue Dot** is a photograph of planet Earth **taken on February 14, 1990**, by the **Voyager 1** space probe from a record distance of about 6 billion kilometers, as part of that day's Family Portrait series of images of the Solar System
+**Pale Blue Dot** is a photograph of planet Earth **taken on February 14, 1990**, by the **Voyager 1** space probe from a of about 6 billion kilometers.
+In the photograph, the Earth is depicted in almost one pixel.

-In the photograph, Earth's apparent size is less than a pixel.
-The planet appears as a tiny dot against the endless space and bands of sunlight that are reflected by the camera.
+>"The planet appears as a tiny dot against the endless space and bands of sunlight that are reflected by the camera."

-Voyager 1, which had completed its primary mission and was leaving the Solar System, was commanded by NASA to turn its camera around and take one last photograph of Earth across a great expanse of space, at the request of astronomer and author Carl Sagan.
+Voyager 1 had completed its primary goal and was leaving our Solar System.
+It was commanded by NASA to turn its camera and take one last photograph of Earth, the request came from the astronomer Carl Sagan.
 The phrase "Pale Blue Dot" was given by Sagan in his thoughts on the photograph's importance.

 Source: [Wikipedia](https://en.wikipedia.org/wiki/Pale_Blue_Dot)